ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 ``:kind`` command.
 A new flag ``-fprint-explicit-matchabilities`` can be added, similar to ``-fprint-explicit-runtime-reps``, that only shows the matchability information to users who ask.
-This, together with the inference scheme proposed above means no changes to most users.
+This, together with the inference scheme proposed above means no changes to most users, even those who wish to take advantage of matchability-polymorphism.

 Alternatives
 ------------